 Fruit is one of my favorite parts of the summer harvest.
 My kitchen is often filled with several pounds of sweet berries, as they vie with the stone fruits for counter space.
 When I'm not certain if my stone fruits are ripe and ready to eat or still in transition, I like to roast them in the oven or cook them on the grill.
 Roasting fruits brings out a deep flavor and caramelizes the sugar in the fruit, creating a masterpiece out of the most unremarkable of fruits.

 With a sprinkling of sugar and a dash of spice, roasted fruit can easily take center stage to a summer meal.

 Maple Roasted Peaches are a sweet way to enjoy fresh summer fruit.
-I almost don't need to share a recipe for roasted peaches with you because they are so simple to make, but the combination of maple syrup, cardamom, and coconut whipped cream is honestly something special.
-The coconut whipped cream needs to be made the evening prior (or at least 8 hours before serving), so it does require a bit of thinking ahead, but you could certainly substitute the coconut whipped cream for traditional whipped cream, yogurt, or vanilla ice cream.
+I almost don't need to share a recipe for roasted peaches with you because they are so simple to make, but the combination of maple syrup, cardamom, and whipped cream is honestly something special.
+You could certainly substitute the whipped cream for coconut whipped cream, yogurt, or vanilla ice cream.

 One Year Ago: Grilled Apricots with Honey Greek Yogurt